Cmbs86/guess-the-number/README.md

 # Guess The Number - JavaScript and TypeScript

-A simple vanilla JavaScript game where you guess a randomly generated number between 1 and 20.
-This project was inspired by a Javascript basics assignment I had and includes several significant enhancements and improvements, including TypeScript integration for better type safety and code maintainability.
+A former vanilla JavaScript game where you guess a randomly generated number between 1 and 20, now enhanced with significant improvements, including a red screen for invalid guesses, light/dark mode, and, notably, TypeScript integration for improved type safety and maintainability

 ## Features